Rifle Sights and Optics

 The VCAS sling supports the offside drop ready position and a rapid transition to a slung kneeling position, without doffing the sling or wrapping the arm.
 Simply tension the sling and slide the support hand between the forearm and sling.
 The trick is to locate the front sling swivel, on the underside of the forearm, a hand widths away from the bottom metal.

 The swivel serves as a handstop.
 Sling tension requires a free floated barrel and a rigid wood, laminate, fiberglass, carbon fiber or metal stock.
-The VCAS sling may be doffed an employed as a conventional loop sling for the sitting position and prone position.
+The VCAS sling may be doffed and employed as a conventional loop sling for the sitting position and prone position.
 Alternatively, disconnect the rear sling point and anchor to a riggers belt and carabiner.
 This technique can be sustained for extended periods, as blood flow is not constricted.

 Shoulder transitions enable shooting from strong side cover and concealment.
 To support shoulder transitions, locate the rear sling swivel high on the strong side of the buttstock, about one inch from the butt pad.
 This prevents neck constriction.
 A shoulder transition doesn't require a grip transition, which would be particularly awkward with a bolt action.